 A Man Walks into a McLaren Dealer…

 MSO of course stands for McLaren Special Operations, the company division that accommodates bespoke requests.
-MSO spent eight months developing and building the group of 10 special 570S models, which were designed to emulate the look and feel of a McLaren 570S GT4 racecar in a fully road-legal package.
+MSO spent eight months developing and building the group of 10 special 570S models.
+They were designed to emulate the look and feel of a McLaren 570S GT4 racecar.
+Just in a fully road-legal package.

 The 10 570S MSO cars were commissioned through McLaren Newport Beach, the country’s largest McLaren dealer.
-Three of the customers acquired their rare and special machines using the Premier Financial Services Simple Lease program, with transactions handled by Juan Garcia, West Coast Sales Manager for Premier.
+Three of the customers acquired their rare and special machines using the Premier Financial Services Simple Lease program.
+Consequently, these transactions were handled by Juan Garcia, West Coast Sales Manager for Premier.